VigneshR2005/places-around-me/README.md

 Type code in views and urls.py

 ### Step 3:
- create HTML files according to your places
+ create HTML files according your places

 ### Step 4:
  Give deatils about that places in html file